SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 The log file is written to the file system.
 After finishing the 200 iterations, the log file is compressed.
 If the environment variable `SWIFTCONTAINER` has been set (in `run_COULDNAME.sh`) when starting `api_monitor.sh`. the log file will be uploaded to a container with that name if it exists and if the swift object storage service is supported by the cloud.
 So create the container (a bucket in S3 speak) before if you want to use this: `export SWIFTCONTAINER=OSHM_Logs; openstack container create $SWIFTCONTAINER`

+After the 200 iterations, a `.psv` file (pipe-separated values) is created `Stats.STARTTIME-ENDTIME.psv` (with times as calendar dates) which contains a bit of statistics on the last 200 iterations.
+This one will also be uploaded to $SWIFTCONTAINER (if configured).

 ## Data collection and dashboard
 See https://github.com/SovereignCloudStack/openstack-health-monitor/blob/main/dashboard/README.md